CollectionBuilder/cb-docs/docs/software/jekyll.md

 **Debugging Note:**
 if you have **Ruby version 3.0+** and **Jekyll version 4.2.0** or less, when using Jekyll you may encounter an error in your terminal including "cannot load such file -- webrick (LoadError)".
-Please try installing webrick globally using `gem install webrick` *or* adding it to your project Gemfile using `bundle add webrick` in the project directory.
+First, the CB template "Gemfile" includes `webrick`, so make sure you are using `bundle exec jekyll s`.
-This issue will be resolved in future Jekyll versions.
+If that doesn't help or you are using an older template, please try installing webrick globally using `gem install webrick` *or* adding it to your project Gemfile using `bundle add webrick` in the project directory.
 {:.alert .alert-red}

 Your dev environment is ready!
 Give yourself a hand!